IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    implemented in {{SCReAM-CPP-implementation}}.

    Media frames are encoded and forwarded to the RTP queue (1) in Figure 1.
+The
-The media rate adaptation adapts to the size of the RTP queue (2) and provides a target rate for the media encoder (3).
-The RTP packets are picked from the RTP queue (4), for multiple flows from each RTP queue based on some defined priority order or simply in a round-robin fashion, by the sender transmission controller.
+   RTP packets are picked from the RTP queue (4), for multiple flows from each RTP queue based on some defined priority order or simply in a round-robin fashion, by the sender transmission controller.

+   The network congestion control computes a congestion window.
+The congestion window update is increased by one MSS (maximum know RTP packet size) per RTT at a minimum.
+This is complemented by a multiplicative increase that allows to the congestion to increase by a fraction when congestion has not occured for a while.
+The congestion window is thus an adaptive multiplicative increase that is mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.

    The sender transmission controller (in case of multiple flows a transmission scheduler) sends the RTP packets to the UDP socket (5).
-   In the general case, all media SHOULD go through the sender transmission controller and is limited so that the number of bytes in flight is less than the congestion window.
-RTCP packets are received (6) and the information about the bytes in flight and congestion window is exchanged between the network congestion control and the sender transmission control (7).
+   In the general case, all media SHOULD go through the sender transmission controller and is limited so that the number of bytes in flight is less than the congestion window albeit with a slack to avoid that packets are unnecessarily delayed in the RTP queue.

+   RTCP packets are received
+   (6) and the information about the bytes in flight and congestion window is exchanged between the network congestion control and the sender transmission control (7).

+   The congestion window and the estimated RTT is communicated to the media rate control (2) to compute the appropriate target bitrate.
+The target bitrate is updated whenever the congestion window is updated.
+Additional parameters are also communicated to make the rate control more stable when the congestion window is very small or when L4S is not active.
+This is described more in detail below.

 ### Constants and Parameter Values